What changes about a VRF system once you cross into Mar Vista

 Local proof angle for Mar Vista vrf system install.

-The strongest closeout is readable six months later by a different technician.
-For Mar Vista, the scope should explain how the Westside basin weather pattern affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
+Proof on paper is what separates a finished install from a finished invoice.
+For Mar Vista, the scope should explain how postwar homes, ADUs, bungalow remodels, and additions and the access it creates affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
 A city-service page only earns its keep when it gives the homeowner a sharper checklist than a broad Los Angeles service page.

 That is why the VRF system conversation starts with the home: postwar homes, ADUs, bungalow remodels, and additions.
 The same service can be easy in a flat postwar attic and difficult in a hillside remodel, ADU, condo stack, or coastal roof.
 The proposal should make those constraints visible before the old system is removed.